A delicious and festive spin on vegan millionaire shortbread, these caramel slices have a spiced gingerbread crust, ginger caramel, and chocolate.

 - 4 gingernut biscuits, optional

-- Preheat your oven to 175°C (350°F).
-Lightly grease the base and sides of a square 8" pan with some oil or vegan butter, then line with parchment paper.
+- Prepare: Preheat your oven to 175°C (350°F).
+Lightly grease the base and sides of a square 8" pan or rectangular 9" pan with some oil or vegan butter, then line it with parchment paper.

-- In your food processor, combine all of the crust ingredients until they stick together to form a dough.
-Evenly press the dough into the base of the pan and smooth it out with a spatula or flat bottomed glass.
-With a fork, gently prick the dough several times.
+- Make the crust: In your food processor, combine all of the crust ingredients until they stick together to form a dough.
+Evenly press the dough into the base of the pan.
+Then add a sheet of parchment paper on top of the crust and compact it down by smoothing it out with a flat-bottomed glass.
+Peel off the parchment, and use a fork to prick the dough several times.

-- Bake for 14-15 minutes until slightly browned, then allow to cool to room temperature.
+- Bake: Bake for 14-15 minutes until slightly browned, then allow it to cool to room temperature.

-- Add the sweetened condensed coconut milk, soft brown sugar, vegan butter, salt and vanilla to a saucepan and melt over a medium heat.
-Add the cornflour and continue to heat whilst stirring.
-Place your candy thermometer in the caramel and heat until it reaches 116°C (240°F).
-Remove from the heat and allow the caramel to cool slightly for 5 minutes.
+- Make the caramel: Add the condensed milk, white and brown sugar, and butter to a saucepan and melt over medium heat.
+Continue to heat whilst stirring.
+Place your candy thermometer in the caramel and heat until it reaches 120°C (248°F).
+Remove from the heat and stir in the sea salt and ground ginger.
+Allow the caramel to cool slightly for 5 minutes.

-- For the coating melt the chocolate and butter over a double boiler.
+- Make the coating: Melt the chocolate and butter over a double boiler.
 Stir until melted thoroughly.
 Use a spatula to spread it over the caramel in an even layer.
 Add the gingerbread cookies and crushed ginger nut biscuits on top of the chocolate before it sets.

-- Place in an air-tight container and refrigerate for up to a week.
-I recommend taking the caramel slices out of the fridge to come to room temperature for about an hour before serving them.
+- Storage: Place in an air-tight container and refrigerate for up to a week.
 Alternatively, you can freeze them in a sealed container and defrost them for an hour or two before serving.

-- Sprinkle some pecans, peanuts, or almonds on top of the chocolate layer before it sets.
+- You can use homemade vegan white chocolate in place of regular chocolate, or sprinkle some pecans, peanuts, or almonds on top of the chocolate layer before it sets.

 © addictedtodates.com.
 All content and images are protected by copyright.
 If you want to share this recipe, please do so using the share buttons provided.
 Do not screenshot or republish the recipe or content in full. instead, include a link to this post for the recipe.